Hospital: 785-336-6181 | Seneca Family Practice: 785-336-6107

 Physical, Occupational & Speech Therapy

-Nemaha Valley Community Hospital has a well trained and dedicated Physical and Occupational Therapy staff.
-Currently the rehab staff consists of 2 Licensed Occupational Therapists, 1 Licensed Speech Therapist, 2 Licensed Physical Therapists, 4 Certified Physical Therapist Assistants and a Certified Athletic Trainer.
+Nemaha Valley Community Hospital has a well trained and dedicated Physical, Occupational and Speech Therapy staff.
+Currently the rehab staff consists of 2 Licensed Occupational Therapists, 1 Licensed Speech Therapist, 3 Licensed Physical Therapists, 3 Certified Physical Therapist Assistants and a Certified Athletic Trainer.
 The current staff is locally raised, and therefore we have a low staff turnover rate resulting in continuity and familiarity for the patient.
 The Department is open from 7a.m. to 5:00p.m.
 Monday through Friday and as needed on weekends.
-The Physical & Occupational Therapy Department is located within Nemaha Valley Community Hospital.
+The Physical, Occupational and Speech Therapy Department is located within Nemaha Valley Community Hospital.

 The Physical Therapy Staff treats patients with various diagnoses including: